hackreduce/Hackathon/README.md

 Run an example job locally
 --------------------------

-1. `git clone git://github.com/hopper/HackReduce.git`
+1. `git clone git://github.com/hackreduce/Hackathon.git`
    (you should occasionally run "git pull" from within the project directory to update your code)

-2. `cd HackReduce`
+2. `cd Hackathon`

 3. Build the project depending on what tool you have installed: